 The reality is that even one or two million dollars in stocks and bonds don’t generate much income given still low real yields nowadays.
 Plus, investment capital in traditional asset allocation portfolios goes through unexpected bear markets every few years, adding to the uncertainty of having funds for life.

-“All time” lows or highs of anything means we are in unprecedented times, which calls for a new way of thinking because old strategies simply no longer work for most investors.
-Long gone are the days of generous bond income that retirees lived on, along with a pension, in decades past.
+Long gone are the days of generous bond income that retirees lived on, along with a pension, to enhance social security in decades past.
 Yet few traditional financial advisors have appealing solutions for this new reality.

 Plus, the Fed’s monetary intervention over the past two decades has led to high inflation, low or negative real bond yields, and over inflated stocks and real estate.
 This led us to personally implement stronger risk management strategies to protect both our assets and our lifestyle as these threats to investors play out over the decades ahead.